jiayihuang1/decision-tree-from-scratch-numpy/README.md

 - Average accuracy, recall, precision, F1 (from the average confusion matrix)
 - Path to the saved tree plot, e.g. `wifi_db/clean_dataset_tree.png`

+## Academic Context

+This project was developed as coursework for **COMP70050 Introduction to Machine Learning** at Imperial College London, MSc AI program.

 ## Contributors